-Pleora’s Visual Inspection System Ensures End-to-End Quality for DICA Electronics
+Pleora’s Suite of AI Apps Ensure End-to-End Quality for DICA Electronics

-AI decision-support system ready to use with just one image, with integrated Inspection and Tracking & Reporting apps to reduce quality escapes and provide end-to-end process insight
+AI decision-support system ready to use with just one image, with integrated visual inspection, product tracking & RMA reporting apps to reduce quality escapes and provide end-to-end process insight

-Ottawa, Canada – May 25, 2022: Pleora Technologies today announced that DICA Electronics Ltd (DICA) is deploying its Visual Inspection System to reduce manufacturing quality escapes and gather key data from manual processes to help speed root cause analysis.
+Ottawa, Canada – May 25, 2022: Pleora Technologies today announced that DICA Electronics Ltd (DICA) is deploying its suite of pre-packaged apps to reduce manufacturing quality escapes and gather key data from manual processes to help speed root cause analysis.
 The system uniquely requires just one image to start using AI, with continuous and transparent training based on operator actions to improve and speed automated decision support.

 DICA provides high quality electronic assembly services for a diverse range of industries, including industrial controls, telecom, security, and digital imaging.
-The manufacturer uses Pleora’s Visual Inspection System to help operators detect errors, such as incorrect components and orientation, solder defects, and through hole issues, for unique component types, assembly steps, and custom low-run products where automated optical inspection (AOI) is too complex and expensive.
+The manufacturer uses Pleora’s visual inspection app to help operators detect errors, such as incorrect components and orientation, solder defects, and through hole issues, for unique component types, assembly steps, and custom low-run products where automated optical inspection (AOI) is too complex and expensive.

-“Pleora’s Visual Inspection System provides a ‘second set of eyes’ for our human inspectors,” said Steve Vaughan, Vice President, Operations with DICA.
+“Pleora’s suite of apps provides a ‘second set of eyes’ for our human inspectors,” said Steve Vaughan, Vice President, Operations with DICA.
 “Human visual inspection is a key component of our manufacturing processes, and Pleora’s system helps our operators make consistent and reliable decisions to ensure we always deliver to the quality standards expected by our customers.”

-The Visual Inspection System is a camera-based solution with integrated Inspection and Tracking & Reporting apps that are easily trained on a manufacturer’s unique products and processes.
+The system is a camera-based solution with integrated apps designed for manual manufacturing and are easily trained on a manufacturer’s unique products and processes.

 After even just one inspection, the AI model will start automatically suggesting a decision for the operator.
 Over time, the speed and accuracy of automated decision-making will improve as the system continuously learns from operator preferences.
 In comparison, most AI inspection tools require numerous good and bad images plus time-consuming and expensive algorithm development before they can be deployed in production.

 “When something goes wrong, data from manual inspection processes helps speed investigation so we can prevent future mistakes,” said Mr. Vaughan.
 “Recording and saving images of visually inspected products has saved us considerable time when an in-field issue was reported.
-With Tracking & Reporting we could verify that a good product left our facility, and pinpoint a downstream issue that was impacting quality for the customer.
+With RMA Reporting and Product Tracker apps, we could verify that a good product left our facility, and pinpoint a downstream issue that was impacting quality for the customer.
 Without data, resolving these types of issues can be a long and complicated process that costs both our company and the customer time and money.”

-“Visual inspection is still a crucial step for many manufacturers, but human error caused by fatigue or distraction often leads to quality escapes that cost time, money, and eat into profitability,” said John Butler, Vice President of Sales & Marketing, Pleora Technologies.
+“Visual inspection is still a crucial step for many manufacturers, but human error caused by fatigue or distraction often leads to quality escapes that cost time, money, and eat into profitability,” said Jonathan Hou, President of Pleora Technologies.
 “Pleora helps manufacturers seamlessly automate decision-support for human operators so they can benefit from the advantages of AI, while avoiding the costs and complexity of other solutions.”

 Learn more at Automate

-Pleora’s Visual Inspection System is now being deployed in print & packaging, manufacturer parts, and consumer goods manufacturing processes to help ensure humans make consistent, reliable, and traceable decisions.
-The company will be demonstrating its AI portfolio, including the Visual Inspection System, “no code” development platform, and edge processing, at the Automate Show (June 6-9, Detroit, Michigan – Booth #326).The company will also be sharing how AI can improve manual tasks as part of a Automate 2022 panel discussion on “AI in Machine Vision Inspection Applications” on Tuesday, June 7th at 8 a.m.
+Pleora’s System is now being deployed in print & packaging, manufacturer parts, and consumer goods manufacturing processes to help ensure humans make consistent, reliable, and traceable decisions.
+The company will be demonstrating its AI portfolio, including the suite of pre-packaged apps, “no code” development platform, and edge processing, at the Automate Show (June 6-9, Detroit, Michigan – Booth #326).The company will also be sharing how AI can improve manual tasks as part of a Automate 2022 panel discussion on “AI in Machine Vision Inspection Applications” on Tuesday, June 7th at 8 a.m.
 EDT.

 About Pleora Technologies